-You’ve got to try these preschool scavenger hunts – they’re terrific!
+You’ve got to try these scavenger hunts for kids – they’re terrific!
 My boys are fully invested, and I get to watch on the sidelines with my hot tea.
 It’s that late-morning learning through play we all crave.

 But this collection of scavenger hunts is even better than that.
 These ideas have us finding Paw Patrol Pups, nighttime treasure hunts, and even walking our neighborhoods searching for lucky finds.
-This is the group of scavenger hunts you are looking for!
+This is the group of scavenger hunts you are looking for.
+I added links and images for you to skim and scan as your preschooler begs you for one more round of memory match.

 Collection of Preschool Scavenger Hunts